Universality for roots of derivatives of entire functions via finite free probability: Background on finite free probability theory

 This convolution can also be shown to be the expected characteristic polynomial of a random matrix \cite{Marcus-Spielman-Srivastava2022}.
 The finite free multiplicative convolution was also classically studied in \cite{MR1544526} in a different context.

-The identity polynomial for the finite free multiplicative convolution is $q(z) = (z- 1)^n$, which is the characteristic polynomial of the identity matrix.
-Furthermore, the finite free multiplication of an $n+d$ degree polynomial $p$ with the characteristic polynomial of a projection matrix, $q_{d,n}(z) := z^n(z-1)^{d}$, can be written in terms of differentiation:

-This connection was used in \cite{Arizmendi-GarzaVargas-Perales2023} to connect the derivatives of polynomials and free convolutions, whose connection had already been noted in \cite{Steinerberger2020}.
-More generally, as observed in \cite[Section 5.3.4]{Mirabelli2021}, many differential operators can be implemented by finite free convolutions.
+The identity polynomial for the finite free multiplicative convolution is $q(z) = (z- 1)^n$, which is the characteristic polynomial of the identity matrix. { It was observed in \cite[Section 5.3.4]{Mirabelli2021}, that similar to \eqref{eq:sumderiv}, many differential operators can be implemented by finite free multiplicative convolution: